DeepExtrema/Sherlock-Multiagent-Data-Scientist/README.md

 ## 🧾 **Acknowledgements**

-Deepline builds upon open‑source libraries such as FastAPI, Pandas, scikit‑learn, NumPy and many others.
+Sherlock builds upon open‑source libraries such as FastAPI, Pandas, scikit‑learn, NumPy and many others.
 We thank their maintainers and contributors for their efforts.
-The project also draws inspiration from best practices in modern MLOps and data engineering.
+The project also draws inspiration from best practices in modern Data Science and data engineering.

 ---

-**© 2024 Deepline.
+**© 2024 Sherlock.
 All rights reserved.**
 *Building the future of data analytics through sustainable open source innovation.*